Back To All

 You will find classifications depending on role, function or model.
 The following examples of process metrics are based on the Consortium for IT Software Quality model (CISQ):

-The majority of these metrics are hard to quantify and have to be taken into a specific context, as they cannot provide the full picture alone.
+The majority of these software development metrics are hard to quantify and have to be taken into a specific context, as they need help to provide the full picture.

 Most development teams measure process metrics based on their role or function, such as code metrics, developer productivity metrics, agile process metrics, operational metrics, test metrics, even customer satisfaction metrics.